LGD-P/Password-Strength-Checker/README.md

 ## Main Tools Used:

 - **zxcvbn lib**
-  - The zxcvbn Python library, developed by Daniel Lowe and Dropbox, is utilized to evaluate the strength of passwords.
+  - The zxcvbn Python library, developed by [Daniel Lowe Wheeler](https://youtu.be/vf37jh3dV2I) and Dropbox, is utilized to evaluate the strength of passwords.
 It provides an estimation of the time it would take to crack a password using various techniques.

   - The library also incorporates a password strength algorithm that analyzes the complexity of a given password.
 By leveraging this library, the tool can accurately assess password strength, reinforcing overall security.